 Classical Conversations Challenge covers a full curriculum of subjects for middle and high school students.
 There are six levels: A, B, I, II, III, and IV.
 Typically students begin Challenge A when they are 12 and progress through each level completing Challenge IV as a senior, but older students are welcome in any level so you might find a 13 or 14 year old in Challenge A. That’s why they are called “levels” rather than grades so students can enroll in any level they are prepared to study.

 Each level progresses through math, Latin, science, and literature with additional seminars which include economics, history, philosophy, theology, logic, and drama.
 The courses were developed in order to cultivate skills in speaking, logical thinking, debate, persuasive writing, conducting science labs and writing lab reports.
 Students participate in challenging projects together such as Mock Trial, Team Policy Debate, Science Fair, Speech Events, economics projects, and much more!

 As the teacher of your student, you will walk alongside your child as the leading learner.
 Both you and your child are supported by a trained parent tutor.
 The tutor/parent/student partnership is a valuable relationship that fosters accountability for all.
 You are not alone.
 You can do this!

-And how would you, as the parent, like to earn a masters degree while homeschooling!
+Moreover, how would you as the parent like to earn a masters degree while homeschooling!
 Classical Conversations, in partnership with Southeastern University, offers a unique program that lets parents study the same information alongside their children.
 The course work is sufficiently challenging to accommodate adult students, just at a higher level and from a different perspective.

 The Master of Arts in Classical Studies program offers seven concentrations including: English & Rhetoric, Arithmetic & Geometry, Harmonics & History, Latin & Grammar, Logic & Dialectic, Science, Natural Philosophy & Research, Education & Pedagogy.